nautobot/nautobot-app-firewall-models/README.md

-# Nautobot Plugin Firewall Model
+# Nautobot Firewall Models Plugin

+A plugin for [Nautobot](https://github.com/nautobot/nautobot) that is meant to model layer 4 firewall policies and/or extended access control lists.
 ## Installation

-The plugin is available as a Python package in pypi and can be installed with pip
+The plugin is available as a Python package in PyPI and can be installed with `pip`:

 ```shell
 pip install nautobot-firewall-models